JuliusGrote/Tetrix_Psychopy/README.md

 ## .py File

 The experiment is available as a python script as well.
-Make sure to install the correct "psychopy --version {your version}" in cmd and add the additional packages "pygame", "WMI" and "pynput".
+Make sure to install the correct "psychopy --version {your version}" in cmd and add the additional packages "pygame" and "pynput".

-&rarr; When not using the PsychoPy standalone version, the paradigm only works with Python installed: [Download here!](https://www.python.org/downloads/) Additionally, make sure to install the correct "psychopy --version {your version}" in cmd and add the additional packages "pygame" and "pynput".
+&rarr; When not using the PsychoPy standalone version, the paradigm only works with Python installed: [Download here!](https://www.python.org/downloads/) Additionally, make sure to install the correct "psychopy --version {your version}" in cmd and add the additional packages listed above.

 ```shell
 #Install a package